Awards Best Practices

 - Provide education and job history to provide the award committee with candidate’s background

-- Fill out the application form completely.
-Make sure every requirement is included.
+- Fill out the nomination form as completely as possible.
+Make sure every requirement (Item 1 and 2) is included.
 Make sure the presentation is attractive and is easy on the eyes.
 Check spelling and grammar.
 Ensure that the content adequately communicates the qualifications of the candidate.

 - Ensure that each letter of endorsement is composed independently and addresses unique aspects of the candidate’s work.
 Avoid reciprocating endorsements, e.g. you endorse me and I’ll endorse you.

-- Let the candidate review the final nomination and give feedback.
+- If they are willing, you can allow the candidate to review the final nomination and give feedback.
 This may lead to improvement in examples and additional supporting details.

 - Get another person to review the nomination for both content and the quality of the writing before submitting.

-- The entire nomination submitted will consist of the nomination form completed in sufficient detail tenable the committee to pass judgment on the candidate's worthiness.
-Additional material received will not be included in the nomination packet.
+- The entire submitted nomination will consist of the nomination form completed in sufficient detail for the committee to pass judgment on the candidate's worthiness.
+The candidate’s CV/resume, if provided, and letters of recommendation.